-Writing a menu can be a nerve-racking endeavor for conscientious operators, especially when diners increasingly want to know the source of the food.
+Writing a menu can be a nerve-racking endeavor for conscientious operators, especially when diners increasingly want to know the source of their food.

 Every menu should be treated as if it were a contract between you and your diners, chefs say.
-Yet confusion abounds around terms such as “sustainably fished,” “gluten- or nut-free” and “humanely raised.”
+Yet confusion abounds around terms such as “sustainably caught” and “humanely raised.”

 If you make a claim or apply a particular label, it better be 100% accurate.
 Those with a strong command over the meaning of menu labels can leverage them to great effect, creating loyal regulars.
 Those who use them incorrectly can find themselves with empty dining rooms.
 Here’s insight from the leading organizations that can give your claims credibility.